Hello!

 Please, download all my blog posts and videos, and store them on a USB stick, SD Card, or by any means.
 I’m an advocate of data hoarding.

-There is a proxy WordPress site, “pilleaters,” that mirrors the blog posts on this site.
+There is also a proxy WordPress site, “pilleaters,” that mirrors the blog posts on this site.
 The purpose of the mirror site is to copy the data from here and preserve it, in case the state tries to shut this website down for “hate speech” and I lose all my written work.

 This website serves as a direct dialogue between two people; you and me.
 I am an anti-capitalist, an anti-liberal, and against modernity.
 The data here is contagious, and you should save and spread it to others.